Maniram Dewan: Anti-British plot

 When the Indian sepoys started an uprising against the British on 10 May, Maniram saw it as an opportunity to restore the Ahom rule.
 With help from messengers disguised as fakirs, he sent coded letters to Piyali Baruah, who had been acting as the chief advisor of Kandarpeswar in his absence.
 In these letters, he urged Kandarpeswar Singha to launch a rebellion against the British, with help from the sepoys at Dibrugarh and Golaghat.
 Kandarpeswar and his loyal men hatched an anti-British plot and gathered arms.
-The plot was supported by several influential local leaders including Urbidhar Barua, Mayaram Barbora, Chitrasen Barbora, Kamala Charingia Barua, Mahidhar Sarma Muktear, Luki Senchowa Barua, Ugrasen Marangikhowa Gohain, Deoram Dihingia Barua, Dutiram Barua, Bahadur Gaonburha, Sheikh Formud Ali and Madhuram Koch.
+The plot was supported by several influential local leaders including Urbidhar Barua, Mayaram Barbora, Chitrasen Barbora, Kamala Charingia Barua, Mahidhar Sarma Muktear, Luki Senchowa Barua, Ugrasen Marangikhowa Gohain, Deoram Dihingia Barua, Dutiram Barua, Bahadur Gaon Burha, Sheikh Formud Ali and Madhuram Koch.

 The conspirators were joined by the Subedars Sheikh Bhikun and Nur Mahammad, after Kandarpeswar promised to double the salary of the sepoys if they succeeded in defeating the British.
 On 29 August 1857, the rebels met at Sheikh Bhikun's residence at Nogora.
 They planned a march to Jorhat, where Kandarpeswar would be installed as the King on the day of the Durga Puja; later Sivasagar and Dibrugarh would be captured.
 However, the plot was uncovered before it could be executed.
 Kandarpeswar, Maniram, and other leaders were arrested.

 Maniram was arrested in Calcutta, detained in Alipur for a few weeks, and then brought to Jorhat.
 His letters to Kandarpeswar had been intercepted by the Special Commissioner Captain Charles Holroyd, who judged the trial.
 Based on the statement of Haranath Parbatia Baruah, the daroga (inspector) of Sivasagar, Maniram was identified as the kingpin of the plot.
 He and Piyali Barua were publicly hanged on 26 February 1858 at the Jorhat Central Jail.
-Maniram's death was widely mourned in Assam, and several tea gaden workers struck work to express their support for the rebellion.
+Maniram's death was widely mourned in Assam, and several tea garden workers struck work to express their support for the rebellion.
 The executions led to resentment among the public, resulting in an open rebellion which was suppressed forcefully.